3a1b2c3/seeingSpace/README.md

 <small><i>Source: CVPR 2019 Data-Driven Computational Imaging</i></small>

 **LiDAR**<a name="lidar"> stands for **light detection and ranging**, and has been around since 1961.
 It uses lasers to ping off objects and return to the source of the laser, measuring distance by timing the travel, or flight, of the light pulse.
 Time-of-flight cameras on smartphones tend to be used to improve focus accuracy and speed, in particular better low-light focus.
+It's used for self-driving cars, or assisted driving.
+It's used for robotics and drones.
+Augmented reality headsets like the HoloLens 2 have similar tech, mapping out room spaces before layering 3D virtual objects into them

 Lidar can be used to mesh out 3D objects and rooms and layer photo imagery on top, a technique called photogrammetry.
 That could be the next wave of capture tech for practical uses